GrmBng/GrmProjects/WeatherAPIProject/README.md

-This is a simple html project that imports data from a weather api, to display the data on the webpage as a three day forcast The fist task of the project is to install vite and then link the project to a public git hub account
+This is a simple html project that imports data from a weather api, to display the data on the webpage as a three day forcast The fist task of the project is to install vite and then link the project to a public git hub account weather ui function that calls from style.css develope classes and id in style.css develope functions for the dom structure and layout gets called from weather-ui to main button and on click functions in weather-ui, exported weather variables, exported to main